open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Http/README.md

 This requires setting up a custom `DelegatingHandler` that intercepts requests and adds custom tags before they are sent to the server.

-Here’s how you can implement a custom `DelegatingHandler` to enrich metrics:
+Here's how you can implement a custom `DelegatingHandler` to enrich metrics:

 ```csharp
 using System.Net.Http.Metrics;